Trent’s life gets worse as he has to obey Tyron, from blowing his in the morning, to being humiliated at school.

 I wrote this specifically for bookpuppy.co.uk (a now-defunct story website).
 They were holding a competition and this story was one of three runners-up and I was given a 6-month subscription to the website.
 I also submitted some of my other stories.

-I wrote this story back in 2005 and was originally published on TommyHawksFantasyWorld, my third story for that website and the artwork is by Barton.
+I wrote this story back in 2005 and was originally published on TommyHawksFantasyWorld, my third story for that website.

 Again, while reading it again it is showing its age.
 I no longer prepare lever arch files but they all tend to be electronic now and so when the auditors arrive I tend to hand over a memory stick.